The Church of Jesus Christ of Latter-day Saints in Oregon: Contemporary history

-The Medford Temple was dedicated in 2000, with the Willamette Valley Temple being announced in 2021.
+The Medford Temple was dedicated in 2000, with the Willamette Valley Temple being announced in 2021 and dedicated in 2026.
 In 2023, a temple was announced for Vancouver, Washington which is likely to serve some members in Oregon.
 A Visitors Center was added on the ground of the Portland Temple in 2012.
+Oregon is now home to 3 temples, the latest of which being the Willamette Valley Temple.

-In 2022, Oregon was home to 248 wards, 48 branches, 35 stakes, and 150,207 Church members.
+In 2026, Oregon was home to 233 wards, 45 branches, 34 stakes, and 153,936 Church members.
 Oregon currently has 76 FamilySearch Centers.

 County statistics

 List of LDS Church adherents in each county as of 2010 according to the Association of Religion Data Archives: Note: Each county adherent count reflects meetinghouse location of congregation and not by location of residence.
 Census count reflects location of residence which may skew percent of population where adherents reside in a different county as their congregational meetinghouse.